mohanbolisetty/CellView/README.md

 ### Introduction

-CellView reads expression, dimesionality reduction/clustering, and feature annotation data objects from an `.Rds`, and provides functionality to quickly explore and interactively analyze single cell transcriptomic data.
+CellView reads expression, dimesionality reduction/clustering, and feature annotation data objects from an `.Rds` file, and provides functionality to quickly explore and interactively analyze single cell transcriptomic data.

 - View 3D representation of your dataset.
 - Analyze (co-)expression patterns within and among specific clusters.